yaw277/slire/README.md

 This raises a fundamental question: Why add another abstraction layer when native database clients and query languages are already excellent, well-designed APIs?
 Modern database drivers provide clean interfaces, comprehensive feature coverage, excellent documentation, and active maintenance.
 For experienced developers who understand their database technology, ORM abstractions often become unnecessary overhead rather than genuine value - another layer to learn, debug, and work around.

-### SmartRepo's Philosophy and Approach
+### Slire's Philosophy and Approach

-SmartRepo emerged from a fundamentally different perspective: start with native database access, then identify and solve only the repetitive patterns that naturally arise.
-Rather than hiding database complexity, SmartRepo embraces it while addressing genuine pain points developers face with pure native access.
+Slire emerged from a fundamentally different perspective: start with native database access, then identify and solve only the repetitive patterns that naturally arise.
+Rather than hiding database complexity, Slire embraces it while addressing genuine pain points developers face with pure native access.

 **Core principles:**

 - **Native Access First**: Direct database operations are the primary interface, not an "escape hatch."
-SmartRepo provides helpers that enhance native access rather than replacing it
+Slire provides helpers that enhance native access rather than replacing it
 - **Minimal, Focused Abstraction**: Only the most common operations (basic CRUD) get convenience methods.
 Complex operations use native database features with optional consistency helpers
 - **Automatic Multi-tenancy**: Built-in scoping eliminates the repetitive, error-prone task of manually adding tenant filters to every query
-- **Optional Consistency**: Instead of forcing rigid schemas, SmartRepo provides optional consistency guarantees (timestamps, versioning, soft-delete, audit trails) that work with native operations
+- **Optional Consistency**: Instead of forcing rigid schemas, Slire provides optional consistency guarantees (timestamps, versioning, soft-delete, audit trails) that work with native operations

-SmartRepo follows the tradition of MicroORMs like [Dapper](https://github.com/DapperLib/Dapper), [Massive](https://github.com/robconery/massive-js/), and [PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco).
+Slire follows the tradition of MicroORMs like [Dapper](https://github.com/DapperLib/Dapper), [Massive](https://github.com/robconery/massive-js/), and [PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco).
 These tools emerged as a response to full ORM complexity, providing just enough abstraction to eliminate boilerplate while working seamlessly alongside direct database access.
-SmartRepo is exactly such a tool for document databases.
+Slire is exactly such a tool for document databases.

-**What SmartRepo deliberately avoids:**
+**What Slire deliberately avoids:**

-SmartRepo doesn't try to replace your database knowledge with abstractions.
+Slire doesn't try to replace your database knowledge with abstractions.
 Instead of hiding MongoDB's aggregation framework behind query builders, it encourages direct usage while providing consistency helpers.
 It doesn't attempt database-agnostic complex operations (which either reduce functionality to the lowest common denominator or leak database-specific features anyway).
-And it doesn't manage schemas or relationships - document databases excel at flexible schemas and embedded data, so SmartRepo works with this paradigm rather than forcing relational patterns.
+And it doesn't manage schemas or relationships - document databases excel at flexible schemas and embedded data, so Slire works with this paradigm rather than forcing relational patterns.

 **Bottom-up design from real patterns:**

 This approach emerged organically from observing teams repeatedly writing the same basic CRUD operations, inconsistently applying timestamps and audit trails, and struggling with tightly coupled business logic.
-SmartRepo codifies these proven patterns while working alongside direct database access.
-The extensive architectural guidance in the second part of this document then shows how to integrate tools like SmartRepo effectively into application architecture and business logic - patterns that evolved from practical necessity, not theoretical design.
+Slire codifies these proven patterns while working alongside direct database access.
+The extensive architectural guidance in the second part of this document then shows how to integrate tools like Slire effectively into application architecture and business logic - patterns that evolved from practical necessity, not theoretical design.

-## API Reference Core CRUD Operations (SmartRepo interface)
+## API Reference Core CRUD Operations (Slire interface)

-The operations listed here resemble the full set of DB-agnostic functions in a SmartRepo.
+The operations listed here resemble the full set of DB-agnostic functions in Slire.
 At time of writing only the MongoDB implementation existed.
 So some descriptions might mention some characteristics specific to MongoDB.
 However, the interface is designed to be as simple as possible to allow being implemented for other DBs, particularly Firestore.

 **Note 1**: In the function signatures below, `T` represents the entity type, `UpdateInput` represents the subset of `T` that can be modified via updates (excluding managed fields), and `CreateInput` represents the input shape for creating entities (includes optional managed fields).
 Managed fields include system fields (id, timestamps, version, soft-delete markers) and scope fields.